charlesjullien/Advanced-Solidity/SmartContractsSecurity/Readme.md

 ## Smart contract security is essential in blockchain development as we technically cannot modify or fix a classic contract once it's deployed.

+The Vulnerable contracts contracts in this repo are from https://github.com/clesaege/HackSmartContract/blob/master/contracts/SolidityHackingWorkshopV8.sol which is an exercise to spot the vulnerabilities and acquire good security practices.

 Many types of attacks exists such as :

 - **DoS** ("Denial of Service"): A malicious contract can block the usage of a DoS vulnerable contract by two types of means : gas limit or unexpected error.